Family Food on the Table

 This chicken comes out perfectly cooked, tender and flavorful.
 With so very little effort.

-(I used to make this same thing all the time in my slow cooker to have on hand for meals.
-Now this pressure cooker version is my go-to; so much faster!)
+I used to make this same thing all the time in my slow cooker to have on hand for meals.
+See crockpot shredded chicken for the recipe if you want to make it that way.

 And we really only need the chicken and a few very basic seasonings.
 Can I get a hells yes for simple recipes without a million ingredients?
 I just can’t handle those right now.